Breast Lift Procedure at Buffalo Niagara Plastic Surgery

 The following are some common reasons why you may want to consider a breast lift:

-• Breasts which are pendulous but adequate in size.
+• Breasts that are pendulous but adequate in size

-• Nipples and areolas which point downward, especially if they are positioned below the breast crease.
+• Nipples and areolas that point downward, especially if they are positioned below the breast crease

-• You are finished with childbearing and breast-feeding.
-If you plan to have children, you may want to postpone cosmetic breast surgery.
-Pregnancy may stretch the breasts and reduce their volume, compromising the benefits of surgery.
+• Finished with childbearing and breast-feeding because pregnancy may stretch the breasts and reduce their volume, compromising the benefits of surgery

 “A consultation for aesthetic surgery is truly a meeting of the minds — the development of a connection between patient and surgeon.
 Your job is to tell us what you want; our job is to tell you what’s possible, reasonable, and, above all, safe.